spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/READMEQuickstartsLinuxMS.md

 ## Attach an new data disk

-Ref the disk is alreadu attached in the bicpe file
+Ref the disk is already attached in the bicep file

 ![SDA, B, C](https://github.com/spawnmarvel/azure-automation/blob/main/images/sda_b_c.jpg)